 The SDC Weatherization Department offers information and demonstrations on how to save energy costs in your home.

 Free tax help and more.
-Offers free tax preparation and filing of taxes as well as links to core social and financial services and an opportunity to advance asset development.
+VITA offers free tax preparation and filing of taxes.
+The program also provides links to core social and financial services and an opportunity to advance asset development.

 Become money-wise.
 Helps adults enhance their money management skills and creates positive banking relationships